wrightdylan/codecs/README.md

 Huffman is a greedy algorithm used to compress large text files.
 This is accomplished by building a tree based on the frequency of characters in the text.
 For more, see [article](https://en.wikipedia.org/wiki/Huffman_coding).
 Compression of files averages about 50%, and handles UTF-8 just fine.

 Update: `Serde` serialisation works out to be quite large, and it also includes a lot of empty bytes, most likely used as a fixed width header to describe the length of serialised bytes.
 Preliminary testing using a custom serialisation shows a reduction of the tree information to a 5th of `Serde`'s output.
 This uses a custom schema as follows:
 ┌───┬──╌╌──┬─┬──╌╌┄┄┄┄╌╌──┐\
 └───┴──╌╌──┴─┴──╌╌┄┄┄┄╌╌──┘\
-1-4 bytes: Tree data length in variable width bytes.\
+2 or 1-4 bytes: Tree data length either in two bytes or variable width bytes.\
 n bytes: Tree data\
 1 byte: Number of data packing bits\
 m bytes: Data (indefinite length)\